-If you have followed me for very long, you know that I find concept sorts particularly useful in math and the content areas as well--and I really believe it helps students make connections among ideas and help them to see how things are connected.
-In fact, two of Marzano's effective teaching strategies--cooperative learning and identifying similarities and differences--are addressed with this activity.
+If you have followed me for very long, you know that I find concept sorts particularly useful in math and the content areas as well–and I really believe it helps students make connections among ideas and help them to see how things are connected.
+In fact, two of Marzano’s effective teaching strategies–cooperative learning and identifying similarities and differences–are addressed with this activity.
+As we began our work with geometry, I knew that classifying shapes would be tricky for some students.
 If research has shown solid evidence that categorizing and finding similarities and differences works—I’m all for it!

 Here is how I tend to use these sorts—although please know that there is no RIGHT way!
 Get creative and let the students guide you as you go.
 Here is one example of a sort I did with my students.
 I started by splitting my class into groups of 3.
 (I like trios for lots of reasons…because it allows for better dialogue, it helps strugglers, and also allows for one extra person in case a third person gets pulled out of the group or has to leave for any reason!)
 For this sort, I gave each group a small piece of bulletin board paper for them to do their sort.
 For this sort, I made the decision to NOT give them their “headers” until later…stay tuned for why!

 As my students sorted, I simply walked around and eavesdropped!
 It was a great time to listen for math language, to listen for any misconceptions, and to see who was feeling confident and who was not.
 After a few minutes of sorting, I pulled the students together to ask what categories they had picked.
 As you see, these sorts are as much for ME to learn about my students as they are for my students to learn about math!